Low-Density Graph Codes for slow fading Relay Channels: Numerical Results

 \subsubsection{Scenario 1}

-\begin{itemize} \item The average SNR of the independent interuser channels is 5dB higher than the average SNR on the source-destination link. \item The average SNR of the relay-destination link is equal to that on the source-destination link. \item The coding rate is $R_c = \frac{1}{3}$ and the cooperation level is $\beta = 0.5$. \end{itemize} Fig. \ref{fig: rate=0.333, beta=0.5, interuser=5} shows the main results: the word error rate (WER) of a regular (3,9,3,6) rate-compatible root-LDPC code and of an irregular $(\lambda_1(x), \rho_1(x), \lambda_2(x), \rho_2(x))$ rate-compatible root-LDPC code with left and right degree distributions given by the polynomials
+\begin{itemize} \item The average SNR of the independent interuser channels is 5dB higher than the average SNR on the source-destination link. \item The average SNR of the relay-destination link is equal to that on the source-destination link. \item The coding rate is $R_c = \frac{1}{3}$ and the cooperation level is $\beta = 0.5$. \end{itemize} For this scenario, we have tested two code ensembles: a regular (3,9,3,6) RCR-LDPC code and an irregular $(\lambda_1(x), \rho_1(x), \lambda_2(x), \rho_2(x))$ RCR-LDPC code with left and right degree distributions given by the polynomials { }

-As can be seen clearly on the figure, the regular rate-compatible root-LDPC code is always within $1.5 \textrm{dB}$ from the outage probability limit, whereas the irregular rate-compatible root-LDPC code is always within $1 \textrm{dB}$ from the outage probability limit.
-This distance is respected for many variations of the channel conditions, such as other interuser channel conditions or uplink channel conditions.
-Note that our code construction can, just as in \cite{hu2007ldp}, be applied on a full- uplex channel, doubling the overall spectral efficiency.
-As mentioned before, the coding rate is adjustable by varying the number of parity bits $p_1'$ and $p_2'$, which is illustrated in scenario 2. \\ ~\\ ~\\